 Denise Baron, a wellness educator and director of Ayurveda for Modern Living explains that cinnamon can help with all sorts of lung congestion issues.
 “It helps clear up mucus and encourages circulation,” she explains, thus lending its powers to everything from a simple seasonal cough to bronchitis, when used in tandem with other remedies.

-But perhaps the most surprising use of cinnamon is in combatting viruses, and not just the common cold.
 “Research shows that cinnamon extract may help fight the HIV virus by preventing the virus from entering cells,” says Parikh.
 “Therefore, cinnamon extract could potentially contribute to the management of HIV.”

-4. Cinnamon can help treat the symptoms of Alzheimer’s and Parkinson’s.
+7. Cinnamon can help treat the symptoms of Alzheimer’s and Parkinson’s.

 Alzheimer’s and Parkinson’s diseases are two neurological conditions that, for the moment, are incurable.
 An enormous part of treating these diseases is therefore in symptom management, and this can be boosted with the addition of cinnamon to a regular regime.